grantcarthew/start-prototype/docs/cli/start-config-agent.md

 : Command template to execute the agent.
 Supports placeholders: `{model}`, `{role}`, `{role_file}`, `{prompt}`, `{date}`.

 **description** (optional)
 : Human-readable description of the agent.
-Displayed in `start agent list` and help output.
+Displayed in `start config agent list` and help output.

 **url** (optional)
 : Documentation or homepage URL for the agent tool.